-- The audited consolidated financial statements of Corsa for the year ended December 31, 2020 has been audited by Coulter & Justus, P.C.
-Coulter & Justus, P.C. has advised Corsa that it is independent with respect to Corsa within the meaning of the Rules of Professional Conduct of the Institute of Chartered Accountants of Ontario. - The audited consolidated financial statements of Corsa for the years ended December 31, 2019 and 2018 have been audited by Urish Popeck & Co., LLC.
-Urish Popeck & Co., LLC had advised Corsa that it was independent with respect to Corsa within the meaning of the Rules of Professional Conduct of the Institute of Chartered Accountants of Ontario. - Information relating to Corsa's NAPP Division mineral properties in this AIF has been derived from reports prepared by Marshall Miller & Associates, Inc. under the supervision of Justin S. Douthat, P.E., M.B.A., John W. Eckman, C.P.G., and Timothy J. Myers, P.E. each of the aforementioned persons is a "qualified person" as such term is defined NI 43-101.
+- The audited consolidated financial statements of Corsa for the years ended December 31, 2021 and 2020 has been audited by Coulter & Justus, P.C.
+Coulter & Justus, P.C. has advised Corsa that it is independent with respect to Corsa within the meaning of the Rules of Professional Conduct of the Institute of Chartered Accountants of Ontario. - Information relating to Corsa's NAPP Division mineral properties in this AIF has been derived from reports prepared by Marshall Miller & Associates, Inc. under the supervision of Justin S. Douthat, P.E., M.B.A., John W. Eckman, C.P.G., and Scott Peterson, C.P.G., each of the aforementioned persons is a "qualified person" as such term is defined NI 43-101.